 Increasing Child Safety Using Simulation for Car Seat Design

 The forces at play in these accidents can be enormous and quite often the resulting injuries sustained by children are greater than those sustained by the adults in the vehicle.
-So how can crash forces on children be reduced and safety increased?
-By tackling this question, the people at Malaika have been designing the world’s first range of child car seats that will surpass every international safety standard, effectively raising the bar for child vehicle safety.
+How can the crash forces on children be reduced and safety increased?
+By tackling this question, the people at Malaika have designed the world’s first range of child car seats that will surpass every international safety standard, effectively raising the bar for child vehicle safety.

-Malaika (translated as baby or angel in Swahili) was founded in 2012 and initially set out to create a more lightweight, user-friendly car seat.
-They then quickly broadened their approach to include safety features.
+Malaika (translated as baby or angel in Swahili), founded in 2012, initially set out to create a more lightweight, user-friendly car seat.
+They quickly broadened their approach to include safety features.
 “We believe that children in cars should have the highest possible level of safety that technology permits.
-We don’t feel like we need to be satisfied with what we have today, we actually want to deliver something that makes it better.”, declared one of the company’s founders and current Chief Operating Officer, Karl Hearst.
+We don’t feel like we need to be satisfied with what we have today, we actually want to deliver something that makes it better,” declared one of the company’s founders and current Chief Operating Officer, Karl Hearst.